Risk-team icon

 Pre-arbitration

-The cardholder can challenge your evidence and their bank will send a Pre-arbitration (second chargeback) to Adyen within 30-32 days of upload date (Information Supplied date).
+The cardholder can challenge your evidence and their bank can send a Pre-arbitration (second chargeback) to Adyen within 30-32 days of the upload date (Information Supplied date).

 Pre-arbitration chargebacks are initiated by the bank only for the Collaboration workflow (Consumer disputes and Processing errors).